-Test taking can seem overwhelming at times.
+Test-taking can seem overwhelming at times.
 Especially something as important as PMI's PMP exam.
-Our quick six tips for passing your PMP exam is based on experience from both PMP exam instructors and PMP's who have scored well with the exam.
+Our quick six tips for passing your PMP exam are based on experience from both PMP exam instructors and PMP's who have scored well with the exam.
 Although everyone has their own unique study habits, you're sure to find some of our tips helpful to you.
 These same tips not only apply to taking the PMP exam, they easily apply to all other exams you have to take during your professional career.

 Read through our tips and apply some, or all, of our tips to your study routine.
-With a bit of organized studying you'll find that taking the PMP exam isn't too difficult.
+With a bit of organized studying, you'll find that taking the PMP exam isn't too difficult.
 Before long you'll have your PMP Certification.
 We all wish you good luck on your exam!

 The Project Management Professional (PMP) credential is widely recognized as one of the most challenging certifications, requiring coursework and years of experience in order to sit for a challenging examination.
 About seventy percent of those taking the exam pass.
 Here, we provide tips to help assure you aren’t in the thirty percent bracket.
 With care and diligence, you should do well, but you can’t enter the exam blindly.